 The Boeing 601 satellite was introduced in 1987 to meet anticipated requirements for high-power, multiple-payload satellites.
 It was designed for such applications as direct television broadcasting to small receiving antennas, very small aperture terminals for private business networks and mobile communications.

-The 601 was originally developed by Hughes Space & Communications, which Boeing acquired in 2000.
+The 601 was originally developed by Hughes Space and Communications Company, which Boeing acquired in 2000.

 The Boeing 601 body is composed of two modules: (1) the primary structure, which carries all launch vehicle loads and contains the propulsion subsystem, bus electronics and battery packs, and (2) a structure of honeycomb shelves that hold the communications equipment, electronics and isothermal heat pipes.

-In the early 1990s, Hughes Space & Communications (before its acquisition by Boeing) was contracted to participate in the development of two satellites for mobile communications services throughout North America.
+In the early 1990s, Hughes was contracted to participate in the development of two satellites for mobile communications services throughout North America.
 Hughes provided 601 spacecraft buses for the satellites.

 AMSC-1 was launched on an Atlas rocket in April 1995.
 At the time it was state-of-the-art for commercial mobile communications.
 Each satellite has the capability to support 2,000 radio channels in L-band.
 The footprint covers the entire continental United States and Canada as well as Alaska, Hawaii, Puerto Rico, the Virgin Islands, and 200 miles of U.S. and Canadian coastal waters.